decred/dcrdocs/docs/mining/proof-of-stake.md

 ## ** How Does It Work? ** ##

 Purchasing a ticket for PoS is quite simple (see below) but what happens to it after you buy it?
-A ticket will go through a few stages in its lifetime:
+A ticket on main net (test net uses different parameters) will go through a few stages in its lifetime:

 1. You buy a ticket using your wallet.
+2. The ticket enters the 'mempool'.
+Only 20 tickets are mined into each block.
+This is where tickets wait to be mined.
-2. Tickets are mined into a block in order of their `ticketfee`.
+3. Tickets are mined into a block in order of their `ticketfee`.
 Note that the ticketfee is priced per KB.
 A ticket transaction is about a third (solo) or half (pool) a KB so the actual fee you pay will be scaled accordingly.
-3. The ticket enters the 'mempool'.
-Only 20 tickets are mined into each block.
-This is where tickets wait to be mined.
 4. **A -** If your ticket is mined into a block, it will enter immature status for 256 blocks (about 20 hours).
 During this time the ticket cannot vote.
 At this point, the ticket fee is non-refundable.
 **B -** If your ticket is not mined, both the ticket price and fee are returned.
-5. After 256 blocks your ticket enters the main pool and is eligible for voting.
+5. After the ticket matures (256 blocks), your ticket enters the main pool and is eligible for voting.
 6. The chance of a ticket voting is based on a Poisson distribution with a mean of 28 days.
 What this means is that after 28 days any ticket has a 50% chance to have already voted.
 7. Given a target pool size of 40960 tickets, any given ticket has a 99.5% chance of voting within ~142 days (about 4.7 months).
 If, after this time, a ticket has not voted, it expires.
 The ticket price is returned to the user.
 8. A ticket may be missed if the voting wallet does not respond or two valid blocks are found within close proximity of each other.
 If this happens, the ticket price is returned to the user.
 8. After a ticket has voted, missed, or expired, the funds (ticket price and subsidy if applicable, minus the fee) will enter immature status for another 256 blocks.
+If a ticket is missed or expired, a ticket revocation transaction is submitted by the wallet which then frees up the locked ticket outputs. *NOTE* Revocations can only be submitted for a corresponding missed ticket.
+You cannot revoke a ticket until it is missed.
-9. At the end of this period, the funds unlock and are available again.
+9. There is another immaturity period of 256 blocks.
+At the end of this period, your funds unlock and are available again.

 ---